 Gail Asper was born in Winnipeg, Manitoba and obtained her B.A. and LL.B. from the University of Manitoba in 1981 and 1984 respectively.
 After receiving her call to the Bar of Nova Scotia, Gail practiced corporate and commercial law with Goldberg & Thompson in Halifax, Nova Scotia, before joining CanWest Global Communications Corp. in 1989, as Corporate Secretary and Legal Counsel.

-In 2002 she become the Managing Director of The Asper Foundation and in 2003, following the death of her father, Israel Asper, she became the Foundation’s President.
+In 2002 she became the Managing Director of The Asper Foundation and in 2003, following the death of her father, Israel Asper, she became the Foundation’s President.
 In addition to supporting many Jewish and Israeli and community projects, the focus of The Asper Foundation was to spearhead the creation of the Canadian Museum for Human Rights and Gail spent from 2003 to 2014 working to achieve this goal.

 Ms. Asper was a member of the Board of Directors of Canwest Global Communications Corp. from 1991 to 2010 and from 1998 to 2008 was a member of the Board of Great-West Lifeco Inc., and its subsidiaries.
 She serves and has served on the Boards of numerous not-for-profit groups and co-Chaired the Royal Manitoba Theatre Centre Endowment Campaign, which followed a capital campaign also co-Chaired by Ms. Asper.
 She also served on the Board and as President of the Royal Manitoba Theatre Centre.
-She is the past Campaign Chair for the Winnipeg 2002 United Way Campaign and is Past President of the Board of Directors for the United Way of Winnipeg.
+She is a past Campaign Chair for the Winnipeg United Way Campaign and is a Past President of the Board of Directors for the United Way of Winnipeg.
 In 2005, she joined the Board of the National Arts Centre Foundation and was its chair from 2013 to 2017.
 She also chaired the Combined Jewish Appeal Campaign of Winnipeg for two years and served on the Board of Directors of the Jewish Federation for a number of years.

 She is married to Dr. Michael Paterson and has two sons, Stephen and Jonathan.